 My youngest son is a Tabasco sauce fiend; he loves his food spicy.
 So I thought, why not try my hand at homemade hot pepper sauce?
 Maybe a smoky hot sauce recipe?
 I was inspired by this recipe, though I changed the ingredients up a bit to increase the acidity.

 “It’s the perfect level of heat,” my son said after a couple of sample tastes.
 “It reminds me a little of chipotle peppers.”

 We have a winner!
 He adds dollops of it to just about anything he eats.
 I use it to flavor dishes like enchiladas or chili.
 And I’ll give a few jars away, one in particular to the same friend who set me off on this exploratory adventure!

 ★ Did you make this homemade hot sauce recipe?
 Don’t forget to give it a star rating below! ★

 The color of the finished hot sauce will vary depending on the peppers you use.
-One batch may be very red, while another (as you see here) is green.
+One batch may be very red (see it here), while another (as you see above) is green.

 This recipe makes about a half pint of hot sauce, but you can easily double it if you like.